fernandopassaia/app_fullstackdemo/README.md

 REAL-WORLD-Scenario of Real-Business needs Logic.

 But for now: Remember that this app is a "demo" of Programming, Architecture and Techinical Skills - NOT a demo of Real-World App.
-So we will keep the business-stuff simple to Focus on Techinical stuff.
+So we will keep the business-stuff simple to Focus on Technical stuff.
 Anyway, you can use it as a BASE of a Architecture, and start your own system under it, following the patterns already implemented on it.
 You can use it as a "skeleton" for your next Real-Software.
 Good luck :cake:

 **Note about the CLAIMS**: System comes with a Claim Table and have 5 base claims: dashboard, manufacturer, devicemodel, user and equipment.
-The "right" way to implement it should be granulated (user.list, user.create, user.edit) and the system needs a Screen to Edit the Claims, and a way to "link" the User to the Claims.
+The "better" way to implement it should be granulated (user.list, user.create, user.edit) and the system needs a Screen to Edit the Claims, and a way to "link" the User to the Claims.
 In my personal opinion system should have "Profiles" (like Master, Admin, Users...) and user will receive claims based on a Profile.